 The Committee typically limits overseas currency exposure by hedging a proportion of the overseas investments' currency risk within agreed limits using forward foreign exchange contracts.
-The currency exposures within the bonds, private debt, special situations debt and shipping mandates were fully hedged at the reporting date.
-Within the public and private equity and residual global infrastructure mandates exposure to US dollars, euros, Swiss francs and yen are 75% hedged.
+The currency exposures within the bonds and private debt mandates are fully hedged at the reporting date.
+Within the public equity mandates exposure to US dollars, euros and yen are 75% hedged.